A66adon/quizzle/README.md

 receive live updates.
 Quizzle sends `X-Accel-Buffering: no` on the event stream, which nginx honours on its own.
 If the stream still delivers nothing within six seconds, the presenter view falls back to polling `/admin/api/sessions/{codehash}/state` every two seconds and shows `Live (polling)`.

+## TODO

+- mute by default
+- avoid scrollable views. set max lengths of texts & scale long down in font. add responsive fullscreen mode with all on the page visible (logic for many players - maybe from 20 or 50 on hide some details. also maybe hide/shrink top bar while quiz)
+- auto mode (start quiz and auto show leader board, scroll through, then go to next question until quiz finished with podium)